Exercise and Sport Science Major: Exercise Science Fitness Track - Bachelor of Science (BS)

 General education requirements

-Exercise and sport science majors with the exercise science emphasis are required to take HPR 105.
-Students that select the fitness track must also take BIO 100 or BIO 105 or MIC 100 (BIO 100 or MIC 100 recommended).
+Students who select the exercise and sport science: exercise science fitness track major are required to take HPR 105; BIO 100 or BIO 105 or MIC 100 (BIO 100 recommended).
 Additional general education courses must also be selected to complete all category requirements and to meet the university minimum requirement of 48 total credit hours in general education.

 All students must complete the general education, college core (waived for exercise and sport science: exercise science fitness track majors), major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.

 Candidates for the Bachelor of Arts or the Bachelor of Science degrees must accomplish the following:

 - Complete at least one ethnic studies (diversity) course.